Investor Highlights

 The Board keeps all aspects of corporate governance under review, with the governance framework developing further as the Group continues to grow.

-Principle 10: Communicate how the Company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders
+Principle 10: Communicate how the Company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders.

-The Annual Report is a key tool for demonstrating to shareholders how the Group is governed and provides an overview of core activities over the past financial year.
+The Annual Report and half year report are also key tools for demonstrating to shareholders how the Group is governed and provide an overview of core activities over the past financial year.
+Our historic Annual Reports and notices of general meeting, along with all other documents sent to shareholders can be found here.